 I’ll never forget an early 2001 visit to Google when my host said, “Oh, we never let Larry and Sergey touch the code any more.
 Too dangerous.”
 Enough said, I think.

 Grant Simmons / VP of Search Marketing, Homes.com

-From site speed and availability to user context and satisfaction, SEO in 2018 is a user-centric discipline that requires an understanding and mastery of the following:
+From site speed and availability to user context and satisfaction, SEO is a user-centric discipline that requires an understanding and mastery of the following:

 - How (methodology and device) and where (location) the user is searching.

 - Why the user is searching (query meaning and context) and how to best satisfy that reason (content and medium).

 - What the optimal user experience is that meets or exceeds user expectations (and the delivery of such).